Does Homeowner's Insurance Cover Natural Disasters?

 Wildfires are covered by most insurance policies the same as any other fire.
 The homeowner is covered for losses caused by both smoke and fire damage.

 However, homeowners in California, Oregon, Washington, and Montana are facing a new challenge.
-Given the increasing devastation of wildfires in Western states, some insurers are no longer offering homeowners' insurance at all.
+Given the increasing devastation of wildfires in Western states, some insurers are no longer offering homeowners' insurance in those areas.

 California has responded to this problem by creating the Fair Access to Insurance Requirements (FAIR) Plan.
 The FAIR plan provides coverage for homes in high-risk areas.
 Coverage is more expensive, policy limits are lower, and plans generally don't cover personal property or replacement costs.